sjaehn/BWidgets/BWidgets/README.md

 means that you have to compile the respective .c and .cpp files you directly or indirectly need as well and link them.

-To compile for a X11-based system, you need the Pugl .c files \
+To compile for a X11-based system, you need the Pugl .c files:

   path/to/BWidgets/BWidgets/pugl/implementation.c, \
   path/to/BWidgets/BWidgets/pugl/x11_stub.c, \
   path/to/BWidgets/BWidgets/pugl/x11_cairo.c, and \
-  path/to/BWidgets/BWidgets/pugl/x11.c. \
+  path/to/BWidgets/BWidgets/pugl/x11.c \

-To compile for Mac or Windows, please use the respective mac*.c or win*.c files.
+(to compile for Mac or Windows, please use the respective mac*.m or win*.c files).
+Also compile:

+  path/to/BWidgets/BUtilities/cairoplus.c.

-And from B.Widgets itself, you need at least \
+And from B.Widgets itself, you need at least:

   path/to/BWidgets/BUtilities/Urid.cpp, \
   path/to/BWidgets/BUtilities/Dictionary.cpp \
 	path/to/BWidgets/BWidgets/Supports/Closeable.cpp, \